Meet the Forgers

 “H. R. Ramsden was an English resident of Yokohama, where he served as honorary Cuban consul.
 He was very prominent in philatelic circles in that city during the early years of this century.
 From January 1913 until his death in October 1914, he was the editor of The Numismatic and Philatelic Journal of Japan, the first real philatelic magazine in that country.

-“Sometime during this period, Ramsden prepared sheets of lithographed forgeries of a least eight different stamps of the Japanese Cherry Blossom stamps.
+“Sometime during this period, Ramsden prepared sheets of lithographed forgeries of a least eight different stamps of the Japanese Cherry Blossom issue.
 The counterfeits were printed in an unusual format, consisting of 108 stamps (12 x 9) on grayish wove paper, and line perforated 10½.
 Two of the sheets were displayed at a philatelic exhibition in Tokyo in 1958…”

 Wada, Kotaro of Tokyo was the premier forger of Japanese classic stamps.
-During the 1890’s and the first decade of the 20th century, Wada prepared hundred of thousands of good to excellent counterfeits.
+During the 1890’s and the first decade of the 20th century, Wada prepared hundreds of thousands of good to excellent counterfeits.
 Wada was a proprietor of a Tokyo curio shop and many of his forgeries were sold in the harbor district to foreign travelers on sheets in the form of collections.
 These sheets became known as “tourist sheets.”
 His stamps were also sold to American and European dealers in bulk.

 Wada forged the Dragon, Cherry Blossom, and old Koban issues of Japan.
 Most of his forgeries were printed from small copper plate of six (3×2) or eight (4×2) with each design hand-etched.
 Usually, two or three plates were prepared for each denomination.
 Some of the forgeries were signed with sankō or mozō, meaning imitation, in small kanji characters.
 Some were cancelled with a marking containing the characters for mozō.
 Still others, particularly his later and better efforts, had no such markings.
 Some of his early plates with these marking have later states with the markings removed.